 The national court submits questions to the Court of Justice about the interpretation or validity of a provision of European Union law, generally in the form of a judicial decision in accordance with national procedural rules.
 When that request has been translated into all the European Union languages by the Court's translation service, the Registry notifies it to the parties to the national proceedings, and also to all the Member States and the institutions of the European Union.
 A notice is published in the Official Journal of the European Union stating, inter alia, the names of the parties to the proceedings and the content of the questions.
 The parties, the Member States and the institutions have two months within which to submit written observations to the Court of Justice.

 An action before the Court must be brought by application addressed to the Registry.
 The Registrar publishes a notice of the action in the Official Journal, setting out the applicant's claims and arguments.
-At the same time, the application is served on the party sued, who has one month within which to lodge a defence.
-The applicant may lodge a reply and the defendant a rejoinder, the time allowed being one month in each instance.
-The time-limits for lodging these documents must be complied with unless an extension is granted by the President.
+The application is served on the other parties, who have two months within which to lodge a defence or a response.
+If appropriate, the applicant may lodge a reply and the defendant a rejoinder.
+The time limits for lodging these documents must be complied with.

 In both types of action, a Judge-Rapporteur and an Advocate General, responsible for monitoring the progress of the case, are appointed by the President and the First Advocate General respectively.